SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 \paragraph*{\uline{Dependency Related Code Snippets}}

 Code import statements directly indicate which external APIs and modules can be called within a file.
-Retrieving and providing such code information from the project allows the LLM to better decide when to use imported modules and how to use them more correctly.
+Retrieving and providing such code information from the project allows the LLM to better decide when to and how to use the imported snippets correctly.

 This paper uses the open-source Repo-specific Semantic Graph (RSSG) call graph construction module from the RepoFuse project~\cite{liang2024repofuse} to directly build call relationships between different files from the project structures of open-source repositories collected from The-Stack-V2 dataset.
 This process allows for the acquisition of each file's imported dependencies within the project.
 Since the total token length of multiple complete files is likely to exceed the context length limit of the training data, this paper uses Tree-sitter to create extraction scripts tailored to the specifics of each programming language.
 These scripts extract class definitions, method signatures, functional description comments, and other key information from the called code files, thereby significantly reducing the context length while retaining essential information.